“Doga is the sacred union between dog and owner.”

 - balances and replenishes the parasympathetic and sympathetic nervous system responsible for “fight or flight “

-- builds trust to humans and deepens his /her bond
+- builds trust in humans and deepens his /her bond

-- Decreased anxiety and depression (yes dogs become depressed )
+- decrease anxiety and depression (yes dogs can become depressed)

 DOGA IS FUN

-Having your dog included in your yoga practice enables you to observe “your attitude” towards yourself and all living beings and get a deeper insight and understanding of behaviour patterns that arise from the mind.I love it when by dogs interrupts my yoga because he reminds me that I mustn’t be so uptight about getting the poses right.
-There’s no such thing as perfection, anything goes.”
+Having your dog included in your yoga practice enables you to observe “your attitude” towards yourself and all living beings and get a deeper insight and understanding of behaviour patterns that arise from the mind.I love it when my dog interrupts my yoga because he reminds me that I mustn’t be so uptight about getting the poses right.
+There’s no such thing as perfection, anything goes.